Daunte Wright to be eulogized at Minneapolis funeral - The Boston Globe

 The city’s police chief said it appeared from body camera video that the officer who shot Wright used her pistol when she meant to use her Taser.
 The white officer, 26-year veteran Kim Potter, is charged with second-degree manslaughter.
 Both she and the chief resigned soon after the shooting.

-Wright's killing came amid increasing tension during the weekslong trial of Derek Chauvin, the white former police officer who killed Floyd last May.
+Wright’s killing came amid increasing tension during the weekslong trial of Derek Chauvin, the white former police officer who killed Floyd last May.
 By the day of the verdict, more than 3,000 National Guard soldiers had flooded the area, along with police, state troopers and other law enforcement officers.
-Concrete barriers, chain-link fences and barbed wire ringed the courthouse where Chauvin was tried, and it became commonplace to pass convoys of desert-tan military vehicles.
+Concrete barriers, chain-link fences and barbed wire ringed the courthouse where Chauvin was tried.

+More than a dozen men from the Minnesota Freedom Fighters, many with assault-style rifles, sidearms and wearing body armor, provided security for the service.

 Advertisement